 And another approach is for the defense attorney to contact court officials to demand scheduling a prompt hearing.

 If the police get a confession from an illegally detained person; the defense lawyer can ask the Judge to suppress the confession as illegal, coerced and unreliable.

-In cases where bail has been set but the amount is too high, Attorney Thomas Gallagher has made multiple motions for a speedy trial, or immediate release pending trial, with some success.
+In cases a judge sets bail too high; Attorney Thomas Gallagher has made multiple motions for a speedy trial, or immediate release pending trial, with some success.